 The Branch also cedes out a portion of the risk it takes to related parties.
 Premiums paid to reinsurer related parties are booked as reinsurance premiums ceded in the statement of total comprehensive income and the related payables are included as part of due to ceding companies and reinsurers.
+A portion of the reinsurance premiums ceded is being retained within one year after inception of related reinsurance policies and the related payable is reported under funds held for reinsurers in the statement of financial position.
 Commissions earned out of these reinsurance transactions are included as part of commission income.